lmorchard/blog.decafbad.com/_posts/2008-04-26-greatest-hits-vol-1-the-tinkery-bits.markdown

 So, for my own reference more than anything, here's 0xDECAFBAD Greatest Hits Vol 1, the Tinkery Bits.

-It may be presumptuous to ask, but if anyone actually reads through this list and thinks of something worth surfacing that I missedâ€”by all means, let me know.
+It may be presumptuous to ask, but if anyone actually reads through this list and thinks of something worth surfacing that I missed—by all means, let me know.
 I'm trying to remind myself what I started this thing for.

 <style type="text/css">
 .entry-content ul li {